709924470/FanboxViewer/README.md

 [Github Release](https://github.com/709924470/FanboxViewer/releases)

+### Build

+Just import the project to android studio or use `gradle build`

+### Contribution

+There are three branches in this project:

+- `feat` includes the latest features and fixes, please fork this branch and send PR to this branch as well.
+- `beta` includes the code which waiting to merge and build.
+- `master` includes the code of the latest release or prerelease.

 ---
 Any question related to this project you can either use issue or join my [telegram group](https://t.me/joinchat/KP2S20Y99ihwPaYeeHabBQ)\
 任何关于本工程的问题可以用Issue提交或加入[我的电报群](https://t.me/joinchat/KP2S20Y99ihwPaYeeHabBQ)